-This book will relate a selected history of the town by telling the story of 100 buildings
+This book relates a selected history of the town by telling the story of 100 buildings

-from their construction to the present day or their date of demolition.
+from their construction to the present day or their date of demolition and what replaced them.

-The articles will usually include details of the buildings themselves, the architects
+The articles usually include details of the buildings themselves, the architects

 and builders of them and some of the people who lived in, or used, them.

-There will be potted histories which give a wider picture of
+There are also potted histories which give a wider picture of

-We will launch the book at the History Day on 22nd September 2018.
+The book was launched at the Leamington History Fair on 22nd September 2018.